jomit/ml-samples/README.md

-# ml-samples
-Sample notebooks and resources for introductory azure ml workshops
+# Sample notebooks and resources for introductory azure mL workshops